James4Ever0/notes/torrent search engines.md

 [torrent search api](https://github.com/JimmyLaurent/torrent-search-api): a multi torrent search api in nodejs

-[notflix](https://github.com/Bugswriter/notflix) search for magnet links on 1337x
+[notflix](https://github.com/Bugswriter/notflix) search for magnet links on 1337x and stream it on peerflix